 AP Model Radio Configuration AP302W Universal AP with two operating modes: on premise and cloud-enabled.
-For more information, see Universal AP Operational Modes on page 13.
+For more information, see Universal AP Operational Modes on page 14.
 Radio Modes: Mode 1 - Dual-band concurrent operation Mode 2 - Radio 1 dual-band sensor, Radio 2 5GHz traffic forwarder Mode 3 - Radio 1 5GHz Low band, Radio 2 5GHz High band traffic forwarder Ports on the Universal APs are labeled with the prefix ETH.
-ETH0 - 1GHz Uplink port (No LAG or Layer 2 backup function support.)
+ETHO - 1GHz Uplink port (No LAG or Layer 2 backup function support.)
 ETH1, ETH2, ETH3 - Local network client wired ports.
 Pass-Through ports.
 Hardware wired ports, no software support needed.
 PKI support, IPSEC tunnel security Client Bridge is supported.
-AP302W does not currently support Mesh.
+Internet of things (IoT) devices are supported.
 AP305C/CX Universal AP with two operating modes: on premise and cloud-enabled.
-For more information, see Universal AP Operational Modes on page 13.
+For more information, see Universal AP Operational Modes on page 14.
 2.4/5GHz dual-band Sensor.
 Mode 1 - 2.4GHz service radio and 5GHz service radio Mode 3 - 5GHz lower band service radio and 5GHz upper band service radio Internet of things (IoT) devices are supported.
-AP305C/CX does not currently support: Client Bridge Wired Mesh Network extension AP310i/e AP360i/e One dual-band 2.4GHz/5GHz radio and one 5GHz radio.
-Mode 1 - 2.4GHz service radio and 5GHz service radio Mode 2 - 2.4/5GHz dual-band Sensor and 5GHz service radio Mode 3 - 5GHz lower band service radio and 5GHz upper band service radio Internet of things (IoT) devices are supported.
+AP305C/CX supports Client Bridge and Wired Mesh Network extension: When Client Bridge is configured on a single interface AP, the single interface is used as the client port, not as an uplink, and you will not see the GE2 Port Function.
+When a single interface AP is configured as a Mesh nonroot AP, the single interface is used as a client port, not as an uplink.
+When a single interface AP is configured as a Mesh root, the single interface is used as an uplink, not as a client port.
+AP310i/eAP360i/e One dual-band 2.4GHz/5GHz radio and one 5GHz radio.
+Mode 1 - 2.4GHz service radio and 5GHz service radio Mode 2 - 2.4/5GHz dual-band Sensor and 5GHz service radio